 “It’s hugely important that businesses anticipate and prepare for these new threats as best as they can to secure empty property, Because sadly there are many criminals out there looking to take advantage of this situation.”

-The escalation of the Coronavirus crisis has led to a change in circumstances that businesses could never have anticipated.
-For those now leaving their business property empty, it’s hugely important to check that they are still covered by their existing insurance policy.
+Changes in business circumstances, whether planned or unexpected, can significantly affect the validity of your commercial insurance policy.
+For those now leaving their business property empty for any extended period, it’s hugely important to check that they are still covered by their existing policy.

 In some cases, a revised empty property insurance policy may be required.
 Other business owners meanwhile may need to show evidence that the property is being inspected on a regular basis.
 This is to compensate for a lack of physical presence at their site during regular working hours.